-With reproductive freedom already under unprecedented attack, it is no surprise that the anti-abortion right is trying to use the COVID-19 crisis as a pretext for the further restriction of abortion rights.
-States from Iowa to Mississippi have taken this global health emergency as an opportunity to codify abortion as a “non-essential” service, making it even harder for pregnant people in those states to access the healthcare they may require.
-Beyond abortion, the present crisis has laid bare the extent to which every sphere of reproductive life, from human intimacy to childcare to healthcare, is unjustly curtailed by the material circumstances in which we live—circumstances that ensure leisure time and ready access to care for the few, and long working hours and precarity for the many.
+The Supreme Court's recently leaked opinion on Roe v.
+Wade announces the latest attempt by the anti-abortion right to further restrict abortion rights and bodily autonomy, warning us about a near future in which it will be even harder for pregnant people in many states to access the healthcare they may require.
+Beyond abortion, the ongoing Covid-19 crisis has laid bare the extent to which every sphere of reproductive life, from human intimacy to childcare to healthcare, is unjustly curtailed by the material circumstances in which we live—circumstances that ensure leisure time and ready access to care for the few, and long working hours and precarity for the many.

-In this time of global upheaval, it is more important than ever that we have the confidence to demand not only that we each have ready access to basic services like healthcare, childcare, education, and housing, but that those services truly meet the varied needs of all people.
-In a moment when it is especially urgent that we win the right to high quality social services, it is equally urgent that we ensure that no one is left out of the universal promise of those services: whether they are pregnant, trans, non-binary, Black, brown, Indigenous, women, poor, and/or disabled.
+In this time of global upheaval, it is more important than ever that we demand not only that we each have ready access to basic services like reproductive and gender affirming healthcare, childcare, education, and housing, but that we ensure that no one is left out of the universal promise of those services: whether they are pregnant, trans, non-binary, Black, brown, Indigenous, women, poor, migrant, and/or disabled.

 A commitment to reproductive justice, health, and freedom must inform our organizing in these perilous times.
 The following books address various historical and contemporary issues related to this important topic.